 ASPIRE Full-Tuition Cybersecurity Scholarship for NYU Law Students

 The nation's cyber- and information-security challenges require a new generation of technologically savvy lawyers, who understand both the technological aspects of information security, and the privacy and civil liberties concerns that surround the field.
-NYU School of Law is joining a family of other NYU Schools (Poly, Stern, Wagner, Steinhardt, and Courant) to offer students an opportunity to participate in the ASPIRE program (A Scholarship for Service Partnership for Interdisciplinary Research and Education).
+NYU School of Law is joining a family of other NYU Schools (Tandon, Stern, Wagner, Steinhardt, and Courant) to offer students an opportunity to participate in the ASPIRE program (A Scholarship for Service Partnership for Interdisciplinary Research and Education).
 Funded by the National Science Foundation, the program aims to produce cybersecurity specialists who understand information-security issues from a multidisciplinary perspective.
 NYU School of Law will provide a full-tuition scholarship for students who are passionate about cyber and information security and dedicated to careers in state, local, or federal government.
-One student entering in Fall 2015 will be selected for this prestigious program, which will provide the following benefits:
+One student entering in Fall 2016 will be selected for this prestigious program, which will provide the following benefits:

 - A three-year full-tuition scholarship;